dewitters/MysticMine/README.md

 - Copy the data/800x600/ folder as data folder in the "source" directory
 - Run the monorail.py file
 - For non i386 architectures you have to rebuild the ai.so:
-  To do this, go to the "source" directory and run: python setup.py build
+  To do this, go to the "source" directory and run: python setup.py build_ext --inplace

 License